amd/InfinityHub-CI/gromacs/docker/README.md

-# AMD's Implementation of Gromacs with HIP Docker Build
+# AMD's Implementation of GROMACS with HIP Docker Build
-Instructions on how to build a Docker Container with AMD's implementation of Gromacs.
+Instructions on how to build a Docker Container with AMD's implementation of GROMACS.

 ## Build System Requirements